jzabroski/Home/Quotes/README.md

 > "Don't solve the problem, describe the solution."
 > ~ John A. De Goes

+> When you plant your crops, do you gain anything from your neighbors yard?
+Investing is you against time.
+What happens elsewhere is just grass always greener.
+In reality, not so much.
+> ~ Roy Heh (@ruiheh), AIDVP founder

 > There are no scholarships in business.

 > Nice bounce pass.